venasolutions/bosk/docs/guide.md

 4. omit any contiguous sequence of updates having no overall effect
 5. combine a contiguous sequence of updates into a single update with the same overall effect

-These rules require that the driver maintains an awareness of the current bosk state, which _most drivers do not_, and so most drivers are rarely able to take advantage of these options, because they can't generally determine what effect an update will have.
+(These rules require that the driver maintains an awareness of the current bosk state, which _most drivers do not_, and so most drivers are rarely able to take advantage of these options, because they can't generally determine what effect an update will have.)

+Drivers sometimes break these rules judiciously, on the understanding that developers ought not to be taken by surprise.
+For example, `MongoDriver.refurbish` breaks the "no completely novel states" rule, but does so in a desirable way that users are expecting.

 ### Serialization: `bosk-jackson` and `bosk-gson`